mbenes256/zwave-js/README.md

 I wanted to use Deno instead of Node.js, but the [full-featured Z-Wave Javascript implementation](https://github.com/zwave-js) did not run on Deno at the time, plus it is very large - 128 npm modules for 60MB!
 Also Node security and privacy is a concern.

+This code is mainly for programmers who want to write automation using javascript rather than GUIs.

 Below is a list of commands and classes implemented.
 More classes can be added with the help of the public [specification](https://www.silabs.com/wireless/z-wave/specification) docs.

 Main features:
- - Standalone ES modules with no external dependencies or FFI (less than 60kB)
+ - Standalone ES modules with no external dependencies or FFI (less than 70kB)
  - Uses SubtleCrypto API for encryption
  - Limited set of API and device commands
  - Security (S0 and S2)